lsc0301/NHL-data-display--platform-frontend/README.md

   - Live games: Display score (should have score)
   - Final games: Display score (should have score)
 - **State Management** (using Riverpod):
-  - Uses `ConsumerWidget` with `ref.watch(todayGamesListProvider)` to access data
+  - Uses `ConsumerWidget` with `ref.watch(filteredGamesProvider)` to access filtered game data
   - Uses `AsyncValue.when()` to handle different states:
     - Loading state: Shows `LoadingIndicator`
     - Error state: Shows `ErrorDisplayWidget` with user-friendly error messages
-    - Empty state: Shows `EmptyStateWidget` with "No games today" message
+    - Empty state: Shows `EmptyStateWidget` with context-aware messages based on filter
+- **Game Filtering**: Filter games by status using the filter button in AppBar:
+  - All Games (default)
+  - Live Only (games in progress)
+  - Scheduled Only (upcoming games)
+  - Final Only (completed games)
+  - Filter indicator bar shows current filter with clear option
+  - Empty state messages adapt to selected filter
 - **Data Filtering**: Filters games to only show today's games (based on local timezone)
 - **Sorting**: Games are automatically sorted by start time (handled by Firestore query)